Amarilli/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge

-## A climate analysis about  Honolulu, Hawaii.
+# A climate analysis about  Honolulu, Hawaii

-### Part 1: Analyze and Explore the Climate Data
+## Part 1: Analyze and Explore the Climate Data

 I used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, I completed the following steps: